Police failed to locate the body of a drunk man who died in a fire which swept through a disused school in north Belfast, an inquest has heard.

 Officers had been told about a man the previous day by children but called off their search because of darkness and dangers accessing the property, Belfast Coroner's Court was told.

 Coroner John Leckey told the Belfast inquest: “It is quite dreadful to think that the person may have been alive and left to lie where he was overnight.”

-Eight-year-old children had come across the unemployed butcher on September 1 last year at the derelict Deaf and Blind School in Jordanstown and parents reported it to police.
+Eight-year-old children found the unemployed butcher on September 1 last year at the derelict Deaf and Blind School in Jordanstown and parents reported it to police.
 A helicopter was used as part of the search, but officers failed to locate the body.

-The coroner ruled that Mr Gallagher was poisoned from smoke inhalation while severely intoxicated.
+The coroner ruled that Mr Gallagher had died of smoke inhalation while severely intoxicated by alcohol.